Tame class field theory over local fields: Reciprocity and e tale realization

 \subsection{{\'E}tale realization of motivic cohomology}

-Let $k$ be a field of characteristic exponent $p \ge 1$.
-We fix an integer $m \ge 1$ prime to $p$ and let $\Lambda = {\Z}/m$.
-We recall the following from \cite[\S~9]{CD-Doc} and \cite[\S~1,2]{CD-Comp}.
-For any $X \in \Sch_k$, let $\dm_\et(X, \Lambda)$ be the monoidal triangulated category of {\'e}tale sheaves of $\Lambda$-modules with transfer on $\Sm_X$.
-Let $\dr_\et(X, \Lambda)$ be the unbounded derived category of {\'e}tale sheaves of $\Lambda$-modules on $X_\et$.
-There is a commutative diagram of triangulated categories
+For $X \in \Sch_k$, let $\dm_\et(X, \Lambda)$ be the triangulated category of {\'e}tale sheaves of $\Lambda$-modules with transfer on $\Sm_X$.
+Let $\dr_\et(X, \Lambda)$ be the unbounded derived category of sheaves of $\Lambda$-modules on $X_\et$.
+There is a commutative diagram of triangulated categories (cf. \cite[\S~9]{CD-Doc} and \cite[\S~1,2]{CD-Comp})

 where $\dm_{\rm h}(X, \Lambda)$ is the triangulated category of {\'e}tale motives with respect to Voevodsky's h-topology \cite[\S~3]{Voev-Selecta}.
 The functor $\tau_X$ is obtained by forgetting the transfer structure and the remaining functors are induced by sheafification with respect to the underlying topologies on their targets.